Samuel-Web-Dev/hotflix/README.md

 6. Movie Details: Click on a movie to view detailed information, including cast details.

-TECHNOLOGIES USED.
+TECHNOLOGIES USED:

-a).React: Utilized for building a modular and interactive user interface. b).React Router: Implemented for smooth navigation between pages. c).API Integration: Connected with The Movie Database (TMDb) API for real-time movie data. d).CSS Modules: Styled components to ensure a responsive and visually appealing design.
+1. React: Utilized for building a modular and interactive user interface.
+2. React Router: Implemented for smooth navigation between pages.
+3. API Integration: Connected with The Movie Database (TMDb) API for real-time movie data.
+4. CSS Modules: Styled components to ensure a responsive and visually appealing design.